JuYoungAhn/Netatmo-Nodejs/README.md

-# Enertalk-NodeJs
+# Netatmo-NodeJs

-Enertalk API Project using Node js
+Simple Netatmo API Application using Node js

+It covers only two topic

+1. Process of Authentication(OAuth2) and
+2. How to get station data

-It's based on <a href="https://developer.encoredtech.com/home-apis/">Enertalk Home API Documentation</a>
+It's based on <a href="https://dev.netatmo.com/dev/resources/technical/introduction">Netatmo API Documentation</a>